datamann1013/User_Functionality_WSL/projects/hidden_toolbar/README.md

 ### 4. Clone the Repository
 - git clone https://github.com/datamann1013/User_Functionality_WSL.git
 - cd User_Functionality_WSL/projects/hidden_toolbar
-### 5. Add Icons
+### 5. Add Icons (optional)
 Place your icons in the icons/ folder:
 - terminal.png
 - filemanager.png
 - launcher.png
 Use 32x32px PNGs for best results.

+There are standard images which can be used.
 ### 6. Run the Toolbar
 Option A: Run manually
+- cd src
-- cd src python3 main.py
+- python3 main.py
+To run in the background use (python3 main.py&)

-Option B: Run with fullscreen detection (when in hidden_toolbar folder)
+Option B: Run with fullscreen detection (when in hidden_toolbar folder) **NOT IMPLEMENTED YET**
 - chmod +x detect_fullscreen.sh detect_fullscreen.sh & python3 src/main.py &
 ### 7. Autostart on Login (Optional)
 If you're using Openbox or another window manager, add this to your autostart file (e.g., ~/.config/openbox/autostart):